shukriadams/gloo/README-detailed.md

 Call Gloo's grunt with the argument --gloo YOUR-JSON-STRING to override it.

-Passing the same json structure as that in gloo-config will override that file's structure at execution.
+Passing the same json structure as that in gloo.json will override that file's structure at execution.
 For example, the default structure is

     {